 Although PLAY endeavors to sample as much of the rich variations that the collection sites present.
 Based on conversations with the launch group, and to ensure a sufficient sample size, we will limit variability along several dimensions.
 To be included in the PLAY sample of 900 sessions, participants must:

-Additionally, the mother must act as the caregiver during the one-hour natural interaction, which will be scheduled at a time when only the mother and child are present.
+The mother must act as the caregiver during the one-hour natural interaction, which will be scheduled at a time when only the mother and target child are present (i.e., no siblings or other caregivers are around).
+Only one experimenter should be present in the home during the 1-hour natural interaction.

 Data will come from 30 geographically diverse sites across the US representing rural, suburban, and urban communities with different races, ethnicities, and socio-economic status, including English- and Spanish-speaking households.